celery/billiard/Doc/library/multiprocessing.rst

 .. function:: set_executable()

-   Sets the path of the python interpreter to use when starting a child process.
+   Sets the path of the Python interpreter to use when starting a child process.
    (By default :data:`sys.executable` is used).
 Embedders will probably need to do some thing like ::

-      setExecutable(os.path.join(sys.exec_prefix, 'pythonw.exe'))
+      set_executable(os.path.join(sys.exec_prefix, 'pythonw.exe'))

    before they can create child processes.
 (Windows only)